iainelder/advent-of-code-2023/advent_of_code/day05/README.md

 2. Search interval overlaps a range -> Split source and treat part like 1 and part like 4
 3. Search interval contains a range -> Split source and treat part like 1 and part like 4
 4. Search interval is disjoint from all ranges - No translation; destination interval is the same

+I need to break down each source interval to a set of intervals in case 1 and case 4.

+## Consider now to refactor the solution

+2023-12-06.

+I extracted a "seed locator" class.
+Now the almanac and its supporters are just data classes.
+Now I can more easily add a "range locator" class.

+I removed any code to solve the day 2 part since it wasn't working properly anyway.